spencer-rangle/fundamentals-practice-1/README.md

 ### Tailwind

-Installed tailwind to write easy to read CSS look and feel on React App
+Installed tailwind to write easy to read CSS styling

 More Documentation can be found here https://tailwindcss.com/docs/installation